 Common Reasons Why Employees Leave

-- Lack of appreciation.
 If employees are doing a great job but are never getting any reassurance that what they’re doing matters, why would they continue to perform?
 It’s important to make sure they know how their work aligns with the company goals and objectives—the bigger picture.
-According to a study from the Journal of Personality and Social Psychology about gratitude and motivation, giving employees a simple “thank you” makes a big difference in employee motivation.
+According to Forrester research, lack of recognition is the top predictor of burnout.
+Organizations must be aware that employees—at a basic level—want to feel that they have made a positive contribution to the work they are doing and understand how that work fits into the company as a whole.
 Appreciating your employees’ contributions to the organization increases their feelings of self-worth, and, along with that, their overall performance.

 What Today’s Employees Are Looking For